IKNL/v6-blueberry-installation-scripts/README.md

   name.

 ### Installing

-To get started with these scripts, execute the following steps in `bash`:
+Go to the home directory of the user that has `sudo` permissions and execute the following steps in `bash`:

 ```bash
 # Clone this repository to your local machine: